The Complete Safe Septic Guide

 Chapter 6: Paying for your Septic System

 Cost is, without question, the most intimidating factor influencing whether and when to replace or upgrade your septic system.
-Frequently, concerns about the project’s cost put off necessary actions until a problem arises.
+Frequently, concerns about the project’s cost put off necessary actions until a major problem arises.
 When actions are delayed the cost can be expected to escalate.
-The problem often begins underground and goes unseen until the failing system starts backing up into the house or leaking effluent onto your lawn.
+The problem often begins underground and goes unseen until the failing system starts backing up into the house or leaking effluent onto your lawn or worse, into surface waters.

-To help ensure you avoid the costs of delaying upgrades to your septic system, The FUND for Lake George is partnering with Adirondack Trust and Glens Falls National Bank to provide zero interest/low interest loans for homeowners and small businesses.
+To help ensure you avoid the costs of delaying upgrades to your septic system, LGA is partnering with Adirondack Trust and Glens Falls National Bank to provide zero interest/low interest loans for homeowners and small businesses.

 Adirondack Trust is offering zero interest loans for qualifying property owners in certain areas of the southern Basin.